huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 ## 2. Edit your hosts file

-First, let's set up your hosts file on your local machine.
+First, let's set up your hosts file on your local computer.
 This allows you to connect to the HUNT workbench in your lab using a URL name, for example **`demolab.lab.hdc.ntnu.no`**, in your web-browser rather than an IP address.

 Your **`host record`**, the record of your lab IP address and your lab host name, are included in your HUNT Workbench onboardig email.
 Example of a hosts record: